Pure Exploration with Infinite Answers: AN OPTIMAL FRAMEWORK

-In order to address the upper hemicontinuity issue discussed above, the main idea is selecting a sequence of candidate answers $x_t \in \Xcal$ such that, under a good event, $x_t$ progressively \emph{converges} to some answer $\bar{x} \in \Xcal_F(\bm\mu)$.
-Indeed, we will show that this guarantees asymptotically optimal rates.
+In order to address the upper hemicontinuity issue discussed above, the main idea is selecting a sequence of candidate answers $x_t \in \Xcal$ such that, under a good event, $x_t$ progressively \emph{converges} to some answer $\bar{x} \in \Xcal_F(\bm\mu)$.\footnote{One might be tempted to solve the convergence issue of $x_t$ by blindly discretizing the answer space, and then applying Sticky-TaS on the resulting finite answers problem.
+In \Cref{app:experiments}, we argue that this naive method does not attain asymptotic optimality.} Indeed, we will show that this guarantees asymptotically optimal rates.
 The rest of this section is structured as follows.
 In \Cref{sec:algo}, we introduce a general framework (Sticky Sequence TaS) that works with any \emph{converging selection rule} (\Cref{def:conv-answer}), and we present its theoretical guarantees.
 In \Cref{sec:conv}, we show how to implement converging selection rules.